dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

 {{% note Solution %}}

-1. The first step is substitution, which is pretty straightforward:
+{{% note 1 %}} The first step is substitution, which is pretty straightforward:
 `\begin{align*}
 -3A+2B-C
 &= -3(x^2+3y^2-2xy) \\
 &\phantom{=}+2(y^2+3xy-2x^2) \\
 &\phantom{=}-(-3x^2+xy-4y^2).
 \end{align*}`

 Then we use the distributive law to expand the brackets.
 Be careful with the signs!
 `\begin{align*}
 -3(x^2+3y^2-2xy) &= \hl{-}3x^2 \hl{-}9y^2 \hl{+}6xy, \\
 2(y^2+3xy-2x^2) &= \phantom{+}2y^2 + 6xy - 4x^2, \\
 -(-3x^2+xy-4y^2) &= \hl{+}3x^2 \hl{-}xy \hl{+}4y^2.
 \end{align*}`

 Finally, combine the results and collect the like terms to simplify the answer.
 `\begin{align*}
 &-3x^2 -9y^2 +6xy + 2y^2 + 6xy - 4x^2 + 3x^2 -xy +4y^2 \\